cxzczxzc/cloud-competition-repo/Terraform/ForJudges/README.md

 # Description

 Infrastructure as code solution using Terraform for 2-Tiered web application.
-The deployment uses public AMI with the application code and dependencies already available.
+The deployment uses public AMI with the application code and dependencies already installed.
 Database scheme of MySQL database is inhereted from the public snapshot of the DB.
 Application is connecting to the DB hosted on Amazon RDS by using parameters retrieved from the Amazon Parameter Store.
 The ForStudents implementation is intentionally flawed.